 or click to print: Appendix A , Appendix B , Appendix C .

 The Campus recognizes that enriching and beneficial learning and training opportunities can be found in working environments external to the campus.
 These off-campus internships, referred to as externships, are designed to significantly enhance the academic and professional goals of the student and are defined as training and learning experiences that are substantially relevant to the student’s academic goals and directly augment their programmatic studies.

-The campus and the Department of Higher Education (DHE) acknowledge the importance of externships by granting tuition and curriculum fee waivers to graduate students who are in approved externship positions.
-As specified below, employment verification and academic approval procedures are required in order for externship waivers to be granted.
+The campus and the Department of Higher Education (DHE) acknowledge the importance of externships by granting tuition credit to graduate students who are in approved externship positions.
+As specified below, employment verification and academic approval procedures are required in order for an externship tuition credit to be granted.